 In the EU, every member state has a right to their own energy production palette.
 However, targets to reduce greenhouse gases, increase renewable energy and improve energy efficiency have been set in order to direct energy production and use.
-In the follow-up of the so-called 20-20-20 package to year 2020, targets for 2030 have already been set, with a 40 per cent emissions reduction target and a 27 per cent share of renewable energy.
+In the follow-up of the so-called 20-20-20 package for year 2020, targets for 2030 have already been set, with a 40 per cent emissions reduction target and a 27 per cent share of renewable energy.

 Finland has practically reached its own target of increasing renewable energy by 2020 (38%), and emissions reductions in energy production are progressing within the EU emissions trading system.
 In 2015, 79 per cent of electricity generated in Finland was emission-free, and renewable energy sources in electricity generation accounted for 45 per cent.
 In district heat production, the share of renewable wood and other biofuels increased to almost 33 per cent in 2015.